-The related party has transferred USD 1,000,000 to the subsidiaries of the Company with respect to funding commitments pertaining to loan (see above 'Due from a related party (non-current)').
-The transfer of funds has been made directly by the related party to the subsidiaries, however, the transfer has been structured through the Company and accordingly a corresponding loan from the related party has been recognised in the Company.
+In prior years and during the year, the related party transferred USD 1,036,850 and USD 210,000 to the subsidiaries of the Company with respect to funding commitments pertaining to projects respectively (see above 'Loan to related parties').
+The transfer of funds has been made directly by the related party to the subsidiaries, however, the transfer has been structured through the Company and accordingly a corresponding loan from the related party has been recognized in the Company.